EN

 Find out who is crazy enough to organise an event like this!

-This includes information on the presentations and links to take you directly to each presentation.
+This includes information on the presentations and includes links to take you directly to each presentation.

-• FULL PLAYLIST This will take you to the full playlist of 2021 Conference videos on YouTube
+This will take you to the full playlists of the 2021 Conference videos on YouTube.

 Here you can see how we have ordered the 2021 Conference videos.
 They should automatically play in this order.
-However you can also use this convenient menu to choose just the videos that you want to watch, in the order that you prefer.
+However you can also use these convenient menus to choose just the videos that you want to watch, in the order that you prefer.
 You will also see here if there is a handout available for the presentation that you are interested in.

-To find out more about the videos and the presenters/interviewees then go to the Conference Presenters section on this page.
+To find out more about the videos and the presenters/interviewees then go to the Conference Presenters sections on this page.

 Contacting Presenters.
 You will see that some of the presenters have added their contact details to the Conference Programme.
 If you email them they will be happy to answer your questions.
 Please do not send your enquiries to the Developing Self team as we will not be able to process them.